Free 60-Minute Risk List Session

 Train on both mindset and messaging.

-List each stage of the buyer's journey: Awareness, Consideration, Evaluation, Decision, Ownership, and Word of Mouth.
+Write down the 6 stages of the buyer's journey: Awareness, Consideration, Evaluation, Decision, Ownership, and Word of Mouth.

 — Nathan Rafter